ppeetteerrs/obsidian-pkm/README.md

 ![](https://img.shields.io/netlify/eb907b75-43df-4dbb-a22b-a7b4cea7332d)

 Please do not copy `netlify.toml` directly from here.
 You should use the content [here](https://github.com/ppeetteerrs/obsidian-zola/blob/main/netlify.example.toml) for your `netlify.toml`.
 This setup uses the development branch which might contain unstable / WIP features.
 Of course, if you are feeling adventurous then why not :)

-Also, sorry for the disabling of graphing features on the exapmle site, I am currently trying to get the site indexed on google search and it helps for the site to load faster :)